stefanrieken/tmmh/README.md

 Applications
 ------------

-I would recommend tmmh in any situation requiring either or both:
+I would recommend tmmh in any lightweight(?) situation requiring either or both:
 - typed and sized values on the heap
 - garbage collection